nosrac77/Data-Structures-Fun/README.md

 - **Pop** - Removes and returns the head of the Doubly Linked List.
 The list's head must be re-assigned to the next Node to preserve the integrity of the list.

+- **Shift** - Removes and returns the tail of the Doubly Linked List.
+The list's tail must be re-assigned to the previous Node to preserve the integrity of the list.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)